Epic book-to-screen adaptations on ShowmaxBrowse all series now

 Did you know that these series and movies were based on books?
-From classic texts to chick lit, from epic fantasies to real-life memoirs, the source material for all of these binge-worthy shows, now on Showmax or coming soon, first appeared in print (fine, or on ebook).
+From classic texts to chick-lit, from epic fantasies to real-life memoirs, the source material for all of these binge-worthy shows, now on Showmax or coming soon, first appeared in print.

 When the book A Discovery of Witches was published in 2011, The New York Times labeled it as “Harry Potter for grown-ups,” while NPR praised the follow-up, Shadow of Night, as “Twilight for the intellectually restless.”
 The All Souls trilogy went on to sell over 3.5m copies.
 Deborah Harkness, the author, is descended from a woman hanged in Salem for witchcraft.
 “My career in fiction began in September 2008, when I started to wonder, ‘If there really are witches and vampires, what do they do for a living?’
 A Discovery of Witches was the unexpected answer to that question…” Season 1 of the fantasy romance drama series is streaming first and only on Showmax.
 Watch now »

 Elena, an elderly woman, has lost her closest friend, Lila, who’s mysteriously disappeared.
 She recounts their six-decade-long friendship, which began in 1950s Naples, by writing a story about their tumultuous relationship.
 This touching series is based on the smash-hit bestseller that was the first of the four Neapolitan Novels by Elena Ferrante.
-The first full season is now on Showmax.
+The first full season is now on Showmax, and the second season is coming in August 2020.
 Watch now »

 Margaret Atwood’s 1985 dystopian feminist novel about an America of the not-too-distant future, in which women are classified into slaves of varying responsibilities, depending on their fertility, had its readership expand substantially when the Hulu series based on the novel took off in 2017.
 Season 1 is closely based on the book, while Season 2 started at the point where the book left off.
-Season 3 launches on 10 June 2019, and from the trailer, it looks as if Offred/June’s role in the resistance will be instrumental to destabilising and dismantling the regime of Gilead.
-(Meanwhile, Margaret Atwood’s sequel to the 1985 novel, called The Testaments, is due for publication worldwide in September 2019 – we can’t wait to see whether it shares any plot points of Seasons 2 and/or 3 of the series.)
-Seasons 1 to 2 are ready to binge-watch on Showmax, and Season 3 arrives on 10 June.
+Season 3 expanded June’s role in the resistance.
+Seasons 1 to 3 are ready to binge-watch on Showmax, and new episodes of Season 4 land weekly.
 Watch now »

 Pamela Redmond Satran wrote the book that inspired this romcom series, created by Darren Star of Sex and the City.
 Redmond Satran is a Glamour contributor and novelist who, fittingly, also wrote the bestselling humour book How Not to Act Old.
 She says it took 10 years for her book to make it to the screen.
 Both the book and the show are about a 40-year-old mother who’s just left her gambling scumbag of a husband and has to start to look for work for the first time in 20 years.
 She can’t get a foot on the publishing ladder because she’s too old – so she gets a makeover, a whole new vocab, and poses as a 26-year-old.
 She lands her dream job, makes fabulous millennial friends, and bags herself a delectable twentysomething boyfriend.
 But before long, Liza can’t bear the thought of living a lie – and then she starts falling for her boss, who’s closer to her real age … but if she tells him the truth, she’ll lose her job.
 Seasons 1 to 6 are only on Showmax.
 Watch now »